 OAuth2 Settings

-The SaveToDB add-in allows configuring OAuth2 provider settings when connecting to web data sources.
+The SaveToDB add-in lets you configure OAuth2 provider settings when connecting to web data sources.

 SaveToDB OAuth2 Settings

-The page contains a textbox with the provider name and three sections:
+The configuration page includes a textbox for the provider name and three sections:

 1. Client Application